Funny: The Nostalgia Critic 2012 Episodes

 - After the commercial, he still continues to pretend he's David Letterman until, "What the fuck am I doing?
 Back to the movie!!"

-- The Critic's reactions to the eggplant vehicle, including taking a shot of alcohol to do a Spit Take, a Big "WHAT?!" and:
+- The Critic's reactions to the eggplant truck, including taking a shot of alcohol to do a Spit Take, a Big "WHAT?!" and, "Yeah, a giant eggplant!
+No, you didn't smoke anything, because that would mean that I would have smoked it, too!"

 - Mr. Magoo's hastily scribbled chest tattoo is rendered almost illegible by the change in screen resolution, forcing the Critic to stare very hard to get a close look.
 He's not happy about it.

-- When Linda is making off with the ruby:
+- When Luanne is making off with the ruby:

-- When one of the villains is frozen and told to "freeze", the Critic pulls out a set of memes: "OF COURSE!!!" and "A-CHUCK NORRRRRRRRRRIS!!!" before pulling out the correct one: "I was FROZEN today!!!"
+- When one of the villains is frozen and told to "freeze" by a cop, the Critic pulls out a set of memes: "OF COURSE!!!" and "A-CHUCK NORRRRRRRRRRIS!!!" before pulling out the correct one: "I was FROZEN today!!!"

 - "Did John McCain just bust my wedding??"